Flintshire County Council

-Flintshire County Council is the local authority for the county of Flintshire, one of the principal areas of Wales.
+Flintshire County Council (Cyngor Sir y Fflint) is the local authority for the county of Flintshire, one of the principal areas of Wales.
 It is based at Tŷ Dewi Sant in Ewloe.
 Elections take place every five years.
 The last election was on 5 May 2022.
 The council has been under no overall control since 2008.
 Since October 2024 the council has been run by a coalition of Labour and some of the independent councillors.

 History

 Flintshire County Council was first created in 1889 under the Local Government Act 1888, which established elected county councils to take over the administrative functions of the quarter sessions.
 That county council and the administrative county of Flintshire were abolished in 1974, when the area merged with neighbouring Denbighshire to become the new county of Clwyd.
 Flintshire was unusual in retaining exclaves right up until the 1974 reforms.
 The contiguous part of the county was split to become three of the six districts of Clwyd: Alyn and Deeside, Delyn, and Rhuddlan.
 The county's exclaves of Maelor Rural District and the parish of Marford and Hoseley both went to the Wrexham Maelor district.

 Under the Local Government (Wales) Act 1994, Clwyd County Council and the county's constituent districts were abolished, being replaced by principal areas, whose councils perform the functions which had previously been divided between the county and district councils.
 The two districts of Alyn and Deeside and Delyn were merged to become a new county of Flintshire, which came into effect on 1 April 1996.
 The Flintshire County Council created in 1996 therefore covers a smaller area than the pre-1974 county, omitting the Rhuddlan district, which went to the new Denbighshire county, and omitting the pre-1974 exclaves, which form part of Wrexham County Borough.